IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainDB.md

 ### Store but don't change the current chain

-We store the block, but do nothing else, when either of the following is true.

-*   We are missing one of the (transitive) predecessors of the block.
+We store the block, but do nothing else as we are missing one of the (transitive) predecessors of the block.

 We can check this by following back pointers until we reach a block `B'` such that `B' ∉ V` and `B' ≠ I`.
 The cost of this is bounded by the length of the longest fragment in the volatile DB, and will typically be low; moreover, the chain fragment we are constructing this way will be used in the switch-to-fork case.[^firstCheckTip]

 At this point we _could_ do a single query on the immutable DB to check if `B'` is in the immutable DB or not.
 If it is, then this block is on a distant branch that we will never switch to, and so we can ignore it.
-    If it is not, we may or may not need this block later and we must store it;
-    if it turns out we will never need it, it will eventually be garbage collected[^gc].
+If it is not, we may or may not need this block later and we must store it; if it turns out we will never need it, it will eventually be garbage collected.[^gc]

 Alternatively, and easier, we can also just omit the check on the immutable DB and just assume we might need the block and rely on GC to eventually remove it if we don't.

-*   The block belongs to a future slot[^future]

-    ```
-      blockSlot B > currentSlot
-    ```

 [^firstCheckTip]: It might make sense to check the "Add to current chain" case before doing the missing predecessor check (provided that the block is not in the future).

-[^future]: It will be the responsibility of the chain sync client not to accept blocks _too_ far in the future.
-However, we don't want to reject blocks in the near future as invalid since we want to allow for clock skew.

 [^gc]: Blocks on chains that are never selected, or indeed blocks whose predecessor we never learn, will eventually be garbage collected when their